 When we store information in our own systems, only the people who need it have access.
-Our management team have access to everything you’ve provided, but individual employees have access to only what they need with your permission to do their job.
+Our management team have access to everything you have provided, but individual employees have access to only what is necessary for them to be able to do their job.

-Where we store your information in third-party services, we restrict access only to people who need it through the use of encrypted passwords for access and content.
+Where we store your personal information via third-party services, we restrict access only to people who need it through the use of encrypted passwords for access and content.
 The computers we use are all encrypted and protected by a passcode or fingerprint access.
-These computers ask for authentication whenever they’re started or after 5 minutes of inactivity.
+These computers ask for authentication whenever they are started or after 5 minutes of inactivity.
 Our mobile devices are also protected by a fingerprint, code and two-factor security.

-Should you wish to exercise any of these rights, please contact us by email or by telephone.
+Should you wish to exercise any of these rights, please contact us by email (please see below for our contact details).

 You can find out more about your rights (including your rights in relation to automated decision making and profiling) under the GDPR here.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please do get in contact with us first (please see below for our contact details).

 A Bird’s Eye View Limited is a company incorporated in England and Wales, with company number 09053223.
 Our registered office is: 1 Golden Court, Golden Court, Richmond, England, TW9 1EU.

 Helena Wayth, Managing Director is responsible for our data protection compliance.
 You can contact her by email at: firstname.lastname@example.org.